damianhakert/damianhakert.github.io/source/posts/2017-01-27-codepen-welcome-to-gitlab.html.md

 ### <i class="fa fa-heart-o fa-fw" aria-hidden="true"></i> Their impression
 {: .panel-heading}
 <div class="panel-body">
 23:20.
-Overall, GitLab brought them speed, security, and agility.
+Overall, GitLab brought them speed, security and agility.

-> 23:37. _Whatever we wanna do, we can do, and we're not bound by someone else's Continuous Deployment setup._
+> 23:37. _Whatever we want to do, we can do, and we're not bound by someone else's Continuous Deployment setup._
 </div>
 </div>